 So let’s look at the many factors that you need to consider first, including some compelling reasons why now may not be the best time to buy.

 Getting onto the property ladder “just so you don’t miss out” could end up becoming your own personal financial disaster.

 Before making the leap, you really need to consider the affordability of buying a house.

-While the prevailing interest rates and your mortgage repayments are a huge factor; even before that, you need to make sure you have the required deposit and a stable job.
+While the prevailing interest rates and your mortgage repayments are a huge factor, and currently they are cheaper than ever; even before that, you need to make sure you have the required deposit and a stable job.

 Having a close look at what you can afford and what your financial goals are should come well before you ever set foot in an open house.

-It also pays to note than many young Australians are choosing to become renting investors these days.
+It also pays to note that many young Australians are choosing to become renting investors these days.

-Perhaps this could be a solution for your situation?
+Perhaps this could be a solution to your situation.